Welcome to the Coleman Institute for Cognitive Disabilities

 View our latest additions to the Cloud Computing section below:

 - Peter Blanck's, PhD, JD, working paper “Towards a Right under the ADA to Web Access for People with Cognitive Disabilities.”

 - The 2011 Pre-Conference Roundtable whitepaper on “Implications of Cloud Computing for Residential Supports and Community Services.”

-The final edition of State of the States in Developmental Disabilities 2013: The Great Recession and Its Aftermath will soon be published by the American Association on Intellectual and Developmental Disabilities (AAIDD).
+The final edition of State of the States in Developmental Disabilities 2013: The Great Recession and Its Aftermath is published by the American Association on Intellectual and Developmental Disabilities (AAIDD).

 On the website, longitudinal data for fiscal years 1977-2011 are now updated.
 The website’s “Create a Chart” data are also updated through 2011.